Keywords: traveling, gourmet, art, nature, UNESCO, physical exercise, architecture

 I'll share some ideas what to do if you have a couple of days in town.
 I've also put on map quite a list of useful places both for tourists and local people.
 The best restaurants and pubs are covered too.

 For your pleasure the best data is listed below right away.
 If you need more guidance, read further.

 The few things you should know about Finnish culture is that we locate inbetween two influential cultures, Swedish and Russian, east and west.
 Many of us are people of few words but being naked together in a hot room is something we enjoy alot.
 We are a people with most inventions per capita and our sociaty is regularly considered as the least failed country in the world.

 Suomenlinna is our main attraction, the first UNESCO heritage site in Finland.
-The fortress has been used in tensions between Russia and Sweden since 1748.
+The fortress has been used in tensions between Russia and Sweden.
 There's a brewery restaurant in Suomenlinna but you can also buy your picnic foods on the island.
 Reserve 2-6 hours depending on your dining and museum choices.

 The most authentic Finnish sauna locates in the countless numbers of private summer cottages around the country so pick one of those if possible.
 But the urban social saunas in Helsinki are also among the best in the world - at least if you find the spirit.
 My personal favourite is Kotiharju but Arla, Kulttuurisauna and Löyly are good ones too.
 If you are brave enough, you can also visit Sompasauna or Yrjönkatu swimming hall.
 You can drink own beer on the street after and inbetween the sauna experience.